TDarkShadow/iheartnewvegas/README.md

 I want to thank all users who have supported my [**Morrowind Sharp**](https://github.com/Sigourn/morrowind-sharp/blob/master/readme.md) modding guide.
 Their feedback, criticisms and insights have all been very valuable to me.

+I've also taken their criticism to my New Vegas modding guide to heart.

 ![TriggerWarning](https://raw.githubusercontent.com/Sigourn/iheartnewvegas/main/pushthetriggerbutton.png)

 ## About